sanskrit/raw_etexts_english/blogs/manasataramgini/2017-06-26_journeying-through-the-fractal-slopes-of-mount-meru-with-two-seeded-recursive-sequences.md

 +++
-title = "Journeying through the fractal slopes of mount Meru with two-seeded recursivexa0sequences"
+title = "Journeying through the fractal slopes of mount Meru with two-seeded recursive sequences"

 +++
 The Hindus have been fascinated by sequences and series from the